Muh-Asif/scRNA/ReadMe.md

 -   Please download and install XQuartz from
     > [[http://www.xquartz.org/]{.underline}](http://www.xquartz.org/)

-1.  **Introduction to KNIME platform, the Konstanz Information Miner**
+1.  <h2>Introduction to KNIME platform, the Konstanz Information Miner<h2>

 > KNIME (https://www.knime.com/) is an open source platform for data
 > analysis, manipulation, and reporting.
 KNIME aims to advance the